-While some would want a simple and lean tool, others would rather have a stable and customizable one that can keep tabs on tasks and keep notes and details for events.
-The great thing is that there is a plethora of other alternatives for you to choose from.
+While some would want a simple and intuitive user interface, others would rather have a stable and customizable scheduling software that can keep tabs on tasks and keep notes and details for events.
+The great thing is that there is a plethora of other calendly alternatives for you to choose from.
 We have looked at some of the best below:

 Currently, Google Calendar stands as one of the best time management tools ever made, and this is not an exaggeration.
 The best thing about this app is that it allows users to manage multiple calendars in one place and all you need is a Google account.